fneum/data-science-for-esm/data-science-for-esm/15_build_YO_content.md

 * In the **GitHub Pages**, go to the **Branch** section, and change the selection from `None` to `gh-pages` `/root`.

-Once the branch has been selected, a URL will be provided (<ins>please give it a moment</ins>), at the top: **Your site is live at [https://"owner".github.io/data-science-for-esm](https://open-energy-transition.github.io/data-science-for-esm/)**
+Once the branch has been selected, a URL will be provided (<ins>give it a minute</ins>), at the top: **Your site is live at [https://"owner".github.io/data-science-for-esm](https://open-energy-transition.github.io/data-science-for-esm/)**

 <center>
 <figure>